ecluse

 The ecosystem-to-adapter resolver, the wall-clock source, and the rules' boot-bound capabilities are injected (the composition root supplies mountBindingFor, getCurrentTime, and each ecosystem's RuleDeps), so this validation opens no socket.
 The capabilities are per ecosystem because a mount's rules must borrow their ecosystem's advisory database, never a neighbour's.
 It is IO only because composeBindings prepares each mount's rules (allocating per-rule engine state once at boot).

-composeBindings :: (Ecosystem -> Maybe PackumentDeps -> Maybe PublishDeps -> Maybe MountBinding) -> IO UTCTime -> (Ecosystem -> RuleDeps) -> CredentialProviders -> Config -> IO (Either [BootError] [MountBinding]) Source #
+composeBindings :: (Ecosystem -> PackumentDeps -> Maybe PublishDeps -> Maybe MountBinding) -> IO UTCTime -> (Ecosystem -> RuleDeps) -> CredentialProviders -> Limits -> Maybe PublishBudget -> Config -> IO (Either [BootError] [MountBinding]) Source #

 Turn a validated Config into the served MountBindings, or the aggregated boot errors.
-For each mount, in ecosystem order: its credential reference must resolve to an initialised provider, and its ecosystem must resolve to an adapter (through the injected resolver, fed real PackumentDeps so the packument route is served rather than the 501 stub).
+For each mount, in ecosystem order: its credential reference must resolve to an initialised provider, and its ecosystem must resolve to an adapter (through the injected resolver, which the mount's PackumentDeps are built from).
 Errors aggregate across every mount.
+The Limits arrive resolved (the byte cap from the memory plan, Ecluse.Composition.MemoryPlan, married to the pinned structural counts) and are carried onto every mount's deps, so the data plane reads each metadata body bounded (security.md invariant 4).

 Constructors